Basic information about the temple

 Before the fight with Soorapadman, Lord Murugan obtained information about his adversary from Guru bhagavan, because of which this temple is considered a Guru sthalam.

-After killing Soorapadman, Lord Subramanya asked Viswakarma to build a temple, and installed a Siva lingam.
+After defeating Soorapadman, Lord Subramanya asked Viswakarma to build a temple, and installed a Siva lingam.
 To this day, the first puja is performed to this Lingam before puja to Murugan.
 The Lingam is hidden in darkness behind the moolavar and is visible only during deeparadanai.
 There are pancha Lingams installed next the moolavar sannidhi.

 In the Kanda Purana of the Mahabharatham, two other causes are indicated for the celebration of the Kanda Sashti festival, apart from Murugan’s victory over Soorapadman.
 Once a few sages conducted a yaaga (sacred fire worship) in order to get a son for the welfare of the world.
 It was begun on the New Moon Day and went on for six days.
 From the sacrificial fire, six seeds erupted (one each day), and Lord Muruga was born on the sixth day, when all these six seeds were made as one.